Azerbaijani oil prices down

 Trend:

-The price of the AZERI LT CIF oil produced at Azeri-Chirag-Gunashli block of oil and gas fields amounted to $71.15 per barrel at Italian port of Augusta on May 29, which is $1.27 less than on May 28, a source in Azerbaijan’s oil and gas market told Trend on May 30.
+The price of the AZERI LT CIF oil produced at Azeri-Chirag-Gunashli block of oil and gas fields amounted to $64.32 per barrel at Italian port of Augusta on June 3, which is $2.77 less than on May 31, a source in Azerbaijan’s oil and gas market told Trend.

 Azerbaijan has been producing AZERI LT since 1997 and exports it via the Baku-Tbilisi-Ceyhan and Baku-Supsa pipelines and by rail to the Georgian port of Batumi.
 Azerbaijan also exports URALS oil from Russia’s Black Sea port of Novorossiysk.
 The oil is delivered there via the Baku-Novorossiysk pipeline.